NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - SABB(B) more damage
 - SA(A) staggers
 - SAA(A) replaced with 8A
+- S2B
-- S2B is an empty teleport
+    - Is an empty teleport
+    - Has 3 less endlag frames after the teleport
+- SBA(A) changed to be 8A (from 2A)
 - S2A
     - Is an empty teleport
     - Appears closer behind the opponent, making it more risky to Shika when the opponent turns around to face you (like Itachi 4A)
+    - Has 3 less endlag frames after the teleport
 - S6B stays in front; SB goes behind
 - 5X starts moving 4 frames sooner in super freeze
 - 2X